NathanMarq/scaffold/README.md

 * Grunt v0.1.13
 * Bower version 1.2.8

-* Uses Grunt Watch functionality, which can be fully appreciated with the [LiveReload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei/details) plugin in Chrome
+* Uses Grunt Watch, which can be fully appreciated with the [LiveReload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei/details) plugin in Chrome

-**Server Side Requirements:**
+**Server Side Dependencies:**

 * Node v0.10.26
 	* Express

 These are all installed when you run the bootstrap file.
 Specific versions of the node modules can be found in the www/package.json file.

-**Front End Requirements:**
+**Front End Dependencies:**
 * AngularJS

 Versions of all of these can be found in the package.json file and the bower.json file.